 Onion Fritters – All the taste of an onion ring in a simple to make little fritter (pancake).
 These are great as a side dish or as a fancy appetizer!

 I love onion rings.
-But there’s no way I’m going to make them at home.
+But there’s no way I’m going to deep fry them them at home.
 I don’t deep fry anything here.
 And the idea of dunking all those onions just tires me out.
 That’s where these onion fritters rock!
 All the taste of an onion ring in a simple to make little pancake.

 That’s right, these taste just like onion rings.
 So good!
 And you can make them ahead and serve them when you’re ready.
 Just keep them in a low oven (like 200 degrees F) for up to an hour.
 Though I do like them best when they are hot out of the skillet.